Rightpoint/RZBluetooth/README.md

 |CBPeripheral        | RZBMockPeripheral        | RZBMockedPeripheral        |
 |CBPeripheralManager | RZBMockPeripheralManager | RZBMockedPeripheralManager |

+The mock objects mirror the CoreBluetooth stack and support the same public-facing API as their CoreBluetooth equivilents.
+All of the mock objects objects follow two patterns.
+When a Core Bluetooth API is invoked on the mock object, it will relay that method call out to the `mockDelegate` immediately.
+The mock objects also support a large number of methods with the prefix `fake`.
+Every one of these fake methods are associated with a delegate method on the delegate of that object.
+When the method is invoked, it will dispatch a delegate trigger to the objects dispatch queue.

 As a developer, you can use `RZBMockCentralManager` or `RZBMockPeripheralManager`  directly, or you can use `RZBMockEnable(YES)`.
 This will swizzle alloc of `CBCentralManager` and `CBPeripheralManager` and return the equivolent RZBMock object instead.
 RZBMockCentralManager will create `RZBMockPeripheral` objects instead of `CBPeripheral` objects.

 # Fake Peripheral